turbot/tailpipe-plugin-gcp/docs/sources/gcp_audit_log_api.md

 # Source: gcp_audit_log_api - Obtain logs from GCP audit log API

 The Google Cloud Platform (GCP) audit log API provides access to audit logs for GCP services.
-It allows you to view and manage logs for your GCP projects, including logs for administrative actions, data access, and system events.
+It allows you to view and manage logs for your GCP projects, including logs for administrative actions, data access, system events, and request logs.

 Using this source, you can collect, filter, and analyze logs retrieved from the GCP audit log API, enabling system monitoring, security investigations, and compliance reporting.